-Paul’s antitrust practice covers products and services in the pharmaceutical, computer, software, paper, telecommunications, food and beverage, energy, transportation, insurance and health care sectors.
+Paul’s antitrust practice covers products and services in the pharmaceutical, health care, computer, software, paper, telecommunications, food and beverage, energy, transportation, and insurance sectors.
 He has litigated in high-profile antitrust matters throughout the country, involving claims such as:

 - Price-fixing and other cartel activity